 You may notice that in the first of the barrel pictures you can see an area that didn't clean up from boring on one of the end cylinders.
-I was able to clean most of the wear during the honing process, but I also had to use a riffler file to take out what was left of the wear ridge after boring and honing were complete, so that when the new piston and its rings are fitted, the new top ring won't get damaged by coming up against the underside of the wear ridge in the bore.
+Unfortunately +0.020" was the only oversize available for this engine, so if it didn't clean it would have to remain as it was.
+Luckily I was able to clean most of the wear during the honing process, but I also had to use a riffler file to take out what was left of the wear ridge after boring and honing were complete, so that when the new piston and its rings are fitted, the new top ring wouldn't get damaged by coming up against the underside of the wear ridge in the bore.

 The second barrels picture shows the centre barrel after being bored, but before being honed, and this one cleaned up very well indeed.

 The last barrels picture shows that I was successful in clearing the wear ridge from the top of the nearest end cylinder by the time I'd finished the job.

 Today I used the old Buma boring bar to rebore a pair of MZ 250 barrels.
 One was standard (clean fins) and had to be bored to first oversize, and the other was already at first oversize (corroded fins) and had to be bored to second oversize.